farazchow/DraftDiff/README.md

 - A command that sends money from one user to another
 - Command that showcases all active games.
 - Find a way to host this all not on my laptop.
+- A leaderboard command
+- Change bet system to not take other's points

 # Current Bugs
 - Race condition when multiple people start a game at the same time